artcom/y60/README.md

     cmake -G "Visual Studio 9 2008" ..
     open Y60.sln and build it using the ide

+You can also build using Visual Studio from the command line:

+    vcbuild Y60.sln "Release|Win32"

-Build with nMake via shell:
+Build with nmake via shell:

     cmake -G "NMake Makefiles" ..
     nmake